avnirao/goGreen/docs/reflection.md

 - While researching solutions online is a critical skill, don’t be afraid to reach out when you're stuck.
 Finding the right balance between independent problem-solving and seeking help can save time and deepen your understanding.

 Mason:
+- Test your apps on your physical phone early, especially on Android.
+I ran into a lot of issues with Android and had to change gradle settings for almost every project which either required going to office hours or doing research to figure out how to solve those bugs.
+This is a lot more stressful when you put it off until the last day a project is due.

+- Try to add extra features to your apps/do the extension problems when you can, because it will make the future assignments easier.
+However, also be aware that you only have a week for most of these assignments.
+I made my journal app way too complicated and was unable to even start working on Isar before the initial deadline because of that.

 Michael: